Investing Mania's

 one-night stand.

-This is not what we imagine from watching footage of the most famous mania ending, the crash of 1929, the
+This is not what we imagine from watching footage of the most famous mania ending, the crash of 1929, the first

-first such collapse captured on film (and surely not the last).
+such collapse captured on film (and surely not the last).
 Grainy black-and-white documentaries leave the

 impression that the market crashed on Black Monday and soup lines formed by Friday.
-In fact, the market
+In fact, the market took

-decline, dragging down many who escaped the first wave of destruction.
+dragging down many who escaped the first wave of destruction.

 The 1920s bubble was only a few years in the making.
 Our bubble has had nearly six years to form.
-It cannot
+It cannot be

-Some manias run for a short intense period like a fireworks show run amok, quickly burning out.
-Others
+for a short intense period like a fireworks show run amok, quickly burning out.
+Others develop in fits and starts, like

-develop in fits and starts, like a storm rising up in great waves, falling back, then rising still higher.
+a storm rising up in great waves, falling back, then rising still higher.
+The current bubble is of the latter type.
 The

-current bubble is of the latter type.
-The storm has been raging for years.
-And lately, the waves are getting
+storm has been raging for years.
+And lately, the waves are getting pretty wild.

 Every student of the markets knows psychology plays an important part in market dynamics, although no one

 knows exactly how.
-No tools for measuring sentiment or other elements of market psychology have
+No tools for measuring sentiment or other elements of market psychology have statistically

-personal normative standard, and taking action that is an average of the two.
-Each individual has his or her
+standard, and taking action that is an average of the two.
+Each individual has his or her own reference point for

-own reference point for what is "normal" behavior but an individual will act in ways that are very far from their
+what is "normal" behavior but an individual will act in ways that are very far from their personal normative

-personal normative boundaries to a lesser or greater extent depending on, 1) the number of other people
+boundaries to a lesser or greater extent depending on, 1) the number of other people "like them" who are behaving

-"like them" who are behaving like each other and, 2) the length of time the group has been engaging in the
+like each other and, 2) the length of time the group has been engaging in the behavior.

-A financial mania, like any aberrant and self-destructive group activity, grows as new entrants and the
+A financial mania, like any aberrant and self-destructive group activity, grows as new entrants and the passing of

-including studies that followed the famous case of the woman who was stabbed to death over a period of
+followed the famous case of the woman who was stabbed to death over a period of hours on a crowded New York

-hours on a crowded New York City street many years ago.
-The studies concluded that if you are attacked,
+City street many years ago.
+The studies concluded that if you are attacked, you are far safer in the company of a

-you are far safer in the company of a single witness who is likely to judge the inappropriateness of the
+single witness who is likely to judge the inappropriateness of the attacker's behavior and take personal

-attacker's behavior and take personal responsibility for your rescue.
-In a crowd, individuals take the inaction
+responsibility for your rescue.
+In a crowd, individuals take the inaction of others as a cue that inaction is the right

-of others as a cue that inaction is the right course, leaving you to your unhappy fate.
-It is no revelation to
+course, leaving you to your unhappy fate.
+It is no revelation to apply this concept to group dynamics in financial

-apply this concept to group dynamics in financial manias, for as Charles MacKay observed way back in
+manias, for as Charles MacKay observed way back in 1841's Extraordinary Popular Delusions And The Madness

-herds; it will be seen that they go mad in herds, while they only recover their senses slowly, and one by one."
+Of Crowds, "Men, it has been well said, think in herds; it will be seen that they go mad in herds, while they only

 The individuals with the strongest will or motivation to employ their personal standards in contradiction to the